 Together these on-site partners form an exceptionally vital cooperative alliance in research and teaching.
-Their close proximity on campus encourages the discourse of ideas across disciplines and provides students with access to many different libraries, laboratories, facilities, and a multitude of campus resources.
+Their close proximity on campus encourages the discourse of ideas across disFor more information about the Göttingen Campus please visit: www.goettingen-campus.de ciplines and provides students with access to many different libraries, laboratories, facilities, and a multitude of campus resources.